wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 The easiest way to query or modify data in the mobile service is by using the *typed programming model*, since Java is a strongly typed language (later on we will discuss the *untyped* model).
 This model provides seamless serialization and deserialization to JSON using the [gson](http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html) library when sending data between the client and the mobile service: the developer doesn't have to do anything, the framework handles it all.

-The first thing you do to query or modify data is to create a [MobileServiceTable](http://go.microsoft.com/fwlink/p/?LinkId=296835) object by calling the **getTable** method on the [**MobileServiceClient**](http://dl.windowsazure.com/androiddocs/com/microsoft/windowsazure/mobileservices/MobileServiceClient.html).
+The first thing you do to query or modify data is to create a [MobileServiceTable](http://go.microsoft.com/fwlink/p/?LinkId=296835) object by calling the **getTable** method on the <!-- deleted by customization [**MobileServiceClient**](http://dl.windowsazure.com/androiddocs/com/microsoft/windowsazure/mobileservices/MobileServiceClient.html) --><!-- keep by customization: begin --> [**MobileServiceClient**](http://dl.windowsazure.cn/androiddocs/com/microsoft/windowsazure/mobileservices/MobileServiceClient.html) <!-- keep by customization: end -->.
 We will look at two overloads of this method:

 	public class MobileServiceClient {
 	    public <E> MobileServiceTable<E> getTable(Class<E> clazz);